 Matthew Brown is a second-year undergraduate student at UF majoring in biochemistry.
-He joined the Brusko Lab in the summer of 2019 to study the autoimmune response involving the destruction of pancreatic β cells which leads to Type 1 Diabetes (T1D).
-Matthew is currently working with Dr. Robert Sharp to investigate the effects of intracellular signaling between two transmembrane proteins (SIRPγ & CD47) to determine if there is a correlation between a lack of these proteins and a higher incidence of T1D pathogenesis.
+He joined the Brusko Lab in the summer of 2019 to study the autoimmune response involving the destruction of pancreatic beta-cells which leads to Type 1 Diabetes (T1D).
+Matthew is currently working with Dr. Robert Sharp to investigate the effects of intracellular signaling between two transmembrane proteins (CD47 & SIRPγ) to determine whether interruptions within this signaling pathway could play a role in T1D pathogenesis.
 Matthew is also researching the therapeutic potential of CD226 & TIGIT to evaluate the possibility of developing an adoptive Treg cell therapy which modifies this particular costimulatory axis.

 - UF Center for Undergraduate Research – 2020 Emerging Scholar